BillyClassTime/WebAppMasterDotNet6/Readme.md

 > **Note:** If you make changes in the code and want to deploy it, consider building with the following commands:
 >
-> `dotnet publish --configuration Release --output out`
+> `dotnet publish --configuration Release --output publish`

 **Compress destination path and its content:**

-Compress-Archive -Path .\out\* -DestinationPath WebAppMasterDotNet6.zip -Force
+`Compress-Archive -Path .\publish\* -DestinationPath WebAppMasterDotNet6.zip -Force`

 ## Create the specific resource for your web app before doing the deployment